Category: Rice Cookers

 3 Common Mistakes That Ruin Brown Rice

 Mistake 1 — Wrong water ratio: using 1:1.1 leaves brown rice undercooked and chewy.
 Always use 1:1.5.
 Mistake 2 — Skipping the rest: opening immediately releases steam still redistributing moisture.
 Wait 10 minutes.
+For long-term performance, learn how to clean your rice cooker properly after each use.
 Mistake 3 — Overfilling: brown rice expands more than white rice.
 Fill to maximum 60% of cooker capacity for proper steam circulation.

 Why Brown Rice Is Worth the Extra Time